All Products

 Configure network access

-Choose the appropriate network connection method based on the location of your server or client.
+Choose the connection method based on where your application runs.

-• Private connection (Recommended) If your application is deployed on Alibaba Cloud ECS, make sure that the ECS instance and the PolarDB cluster are in the same VPC.
-You must also add the IP address or security group of the ECS instance to the cluster's whitelist.
+• Private connection (recommended): If your application runs on an Alibaba Cloud Elastic Compute Service (ECS) instance in the same Virtual Private Cloud (VPC) as the PolarDB cluster, add the ECS instance's IP address or security group to the cluster's whitelist.

 Accessing the cluster over the Internet poses security risks.
-We recommend that you use an Internet endpoint only for temporary development and testing.
-Release the Internet endpoint promptly when you are finished.
+Use an Internet endpoint only for temporary development and testing, and release it when you are done.

 image